-About 6 years ago, when I was just entering the lady boss world, and had started my weight loss journey, my company decided to do a "biggest loser" competition.
+I learned how to lose weight and keep it off after a good ‘ol competition.
+I started healthy living about 6 years ago when I was just entering the lady boss world and had started my weight loss journey.
+My company decided to do a "biggest loser" competition.
 You're probably familiar with the show.
 As a company, we did the competition for 12 weeks.
 The winner would be the person who lost the largest percentage of body weight over the 12 weeks.
 We weighed in weekly and that weight was the only factor.

-Because I had been an athlete before, I knew that if I worked out, I would gain muscle mass, and likely wouldn't lose as many pounds. (disclaimer: I'm highly competitive.
+As a former athlete, I knew how to lose weight, meaning pounds off the scale.
+I knew that if I worked out, I would gain muscle mass, and likely wouldn't lose as many pounds. (disclaimer: I'm highly competitive.
 Usually I'm all about gaining muscle - think Wonder Woman, not the Hulk.)
 So, over the 12 weeks, I only focused on what I was eating.
 I logged my food in MyFitnessPal, consumed fewer calories than I was eating before (I've never been a calorie counter, but again, I'm highly competitive), I finished losing my 30 lbs and I won the competition.
+Healthy living: check.

 - Mic drop.
 We lady bosses know how to conquer. -